statiagov/gesmew/guides/content/api/checkouts.md

   }
 %>

-If the order already has a payment, you can advance it to the `confirm` state by making this request:
+If the inspection already has a payment, you can advance it to the `confirm` state by making this request:

     PUT /api/checkouts/:number.json